startling/fsstore/readme.markdown

-This is a `fsstore`, an easy way to use dict-like objects for file I/O. It's pretty simple:
+This is a fsstore, an easy way to use dict-like objects for file I/O.

+fsstore _isn't_ intended to be a replacement for databases.
+You can't easily (efficiently) search for objects with x attribute.
+There are only two types of objects -- strings and dicts of strings, which map to files and directories.

+Instead, it's supposed to be an alternative to full-fledged databases for when you only need key-value pairs with a tiny api.

+It's pretty simple:
 ````python
 # -*- coding: utf-8 -*-